cptShell/next-js-task/README.md

 # Exchange Rate App

-## This is an application in which you can view and calculate exchange rates
+## This is an application in which you can view and calculate exchange rates for today

 ### Pages: